turnermike/docker-my-lamp/README.md

 8. Click the Close button.
 9. Done, here you should see your new Auto Scaling Group.

 Initially, the Auto Scaling Group will show 5 “Desired Instances”, but 0 actually launched Instances.
 If you wait a minute and refresh the list, the number of launched Instances will go to 5.
-Head back to the ECS Console, and you should now see five “Registered Container Instances” in your ECS Cluster:
+Head back to the ECS Console, and you should now see five “Registered Container Instances” in your ECS Cluster.

+NOTE: Wait for your instances to pass all status checks before continuing.

 ## Running Docker Containers in Your Cluster